mschreie/hpe_oneview_ansible_workshop/exercises/prepare_bastion_host.md

 In order for the bastion host to be prepared it needs:
-* RHEL installed (see document prerequisite)
+1* RHEL installed (see document prerequisite)
-* http server prepared
+2* http server prepared
-* ansible user prepared
+3* ansible user prepared
-* cmd genisoimage available
+4* cmd genisoimage available
+5* VMware ESXi installer image available

-For ease of preparation we created a playbook, which is expected to be run from cmd-line at the Tower server:
+For ease of preparation we created a playbook, which is expected to be run from cmd-line at the Tower server.
+It automates steps 2, 3 and 4.

+## Install RHEL
+This is explained in the prerequisite.md

+## Prepare Bastion Host (steps 2 to 4)
 '''
 su - awx
 git clone <your git repository>